-Certified Vet Techs get 4 CE Credits Each Shift!
+Certified Vet Techs get 4 CE Credits for a Volunteer Shift!

 16 people are interested

-Make a difference in the lives of feral and stray cats in the Portland metro area!
+Make a difference in the lives of feral, stray and pet cats in the Portland metro area!
 Volunteer as a surgery assistant or surgical prep technician in our spay/neuter clinic.
 Administer vaccines, flea treatment, and prep cats for spay/neuter surgeries.
 Monitor cats under anesthesia and assist veterinarians.

 **Must be a licensed CVT or experienced veterinary assistant.**

 **4 credits of CE are given for a volunteer shift.**

 Since our founding in 1995, the Feral Cat Coalition of Oregon (FCCO) has spayed/neutered and vaccinated more than 100,000 cats in Oregon and SW Washington.
 We are supported primarily through community donations and have almost 200 active volunteers.
 FCCO's donation-based services are targeted for feral or stray cats who have caregivers feeding them.
 The caregivers trap the cats, bring them to a clinic, and return the cats to where they are being fed with a commitment to feed the cat(s) on an ongoing basis.
 FCCO also provides low-cost services for pet cats too, with a spay/neuter surgery appointment!